Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 ## Docker Networks

 ### List Docker Networks
-To see a list of all available Docker networks, use the `docker network ls` command.
 ```sh
 docker network ls
 ```

 ### Create a Custom Bridge Network
-You can create a custom bridge network to isolate containers from the host network.
-This is useful when you want containers to communicate with each other privately.
 ```sh
 docker network create my_custom_network
 ```

 ### Create a Container on a Specific Network
-When running a container, you can specify the network it should connect to using the `--network` flag.
 ```sh
 docker run --name container1 --network my_custom_network -d nginx
 ```

 ### Inspect Network Details
-To view details about a specific network, use the `docker network inspect` command.
 ```sh
 docker network inspect my_custom_network
 ```

 ### Create a Container with a Specific IP Address
-You can specify a static IP address for a container within a custom bridge network using the `--ip` flag.
 ```sh
 docker run --name container2 --network my_custom_network --ip 172.18.0.10 -d nginx
 ```

 ### Connect an Existing Container to a Network
-You can also connect an existing container to a network using the `docker network connect` command.
 ```sh
 docker network connect my_custom_network container1
 ```

 ### Disconnect a Container from a Network
-To disconnect a container from a network, use the `docker network disconnect` command.
 ```sh
 docker network disconnect my_custom_network container1
 ```

 ### Remove a Custom Network
-To remove a custom network, use the `docker network rm` command.
 ```sh
 docker network rm my_custom_network
 ```